 White wine glasses are generally smaller in height and bowl size when compared with red wine glasses; this allows the wine to be in closer contact with your nose as the aromas are much lighter.

-Sauvignon Blanc/Riesling White Wine Glasses
+Sauvignon Blanc, Riesling White Wine Glasses

 Sauvignon Blanc and Riesling wines can generally be served in the same style and shape glass.
 The mid > long stem and the narrow bowl will taper in slightly; the bowl is usually thinner and has less capacity than red wine glasses.
-The smaller bowl makes it easier to detect the concentration of aromas in the wine while minimising the amount of oxygen in the glass.

 Chardonnay White Wine Glasses

 Glasses designed for Chardonnay are the complete opposite of Sauvignon Blanc and Riesling.
 Chardonnay glasses have a large bowl, similar to the Burgundy/Pinot Noir, but slightly smaller and feature a much shorter stem.
-This larger bowl creates a big surface area, ideal for full-bodied white wines such as oak-aged Chardonnay.

-All-round/Universal Wine Glasses
+All-round, Universal Wine Glasses

 These are an excellent idea for someone looking to save space in their kitchen cupboards and don't require all the varying shapes.
-A universal all-round glass would be ideal for a user who likes a tipple of both red and white and different styles of both varieties.